Cuticles

 What are your nail cuticles?

 The cuticles are the skin that is located around the nails, i.e., that white skin that protects the contour of the nail attached to the finger.
-They play a very important role and are essential to the health of our nails, because they charge to keep the nails protected from infection and they promote a strong and healthy growth at the same time.
-It is for this reason that they should never be cut too much and, on the contrary, they should keep hydrated to soften them.
-If they're soft it will be easier to withdraw the surplus that ends up affecting the beauty of your hands.
+They play a very important role and are essential to the health of our nails because they help keep the nails protected from infection and they promote strong and healthy growth at the same time.
+It is for this reason that they should never be cut too much; on the contrary, they should be kept hydrated to soften them.
+If they're soft, it will be easier to withdraw the surplus that ends up affecting the beauty of your hands.

-Also, if we keep the cuticles well maintained and hydrated, we allow the blood circulation to be adequate in the area and, therefore, nails grow faster and completely healthy.
-Here we show you some of the best homemade creams that you can use to soften and soften them before removing them with a cuticle remover or pushing them back with an orange stick.
+Also, if we keep the cuticles well-maintained and hydrated, we allow the blood circulation to be adequate in the area, and, therefore, nails grow faster and completely healthy.
+Here we show you some of the best homemade creams that you can use to soften them before removing them with a cuticle remover or pushing them back with an orange stick.
 If you are interested, in the article how to remove the cuticles you'll see the steps needed to follow when doing a magazine.

 How to Make a Homemade Cuticle Remover Cream - What are your nail cuticles?